 Preparing for the election/politics at work

 They’re here…no, not a poltergeist but political ads (which sometimes seem like a poltergeist in our televisions).
-And they are only going to increase in frequency and tone as the days and weeks continue to creep farther into fall.
+And they are only going to increase in frequency and tone as the days and weeks continue to creep further into fall.

 We see them on television, interrupting our favorite shows and on social media along with the unsolicited political views and opinions of our friends, family and acquaintances.
 Sure, we choose to watch TV and participate voluntarily on social media outlets but what should we do when politics creep into work?
 With our country’s viewpoints further apart than ever before it’s safe to assume that political discussions aren’t always a peaceful sharing of opinions where everyone shakes hands and walks away agreeing to have respect for the opposition (we can wish though.)
 What rights do employees have to be protected from these conversations vs. our right to freedom of speech?
-Where should employers draw the line and is reasonable to attempt to enforce a politics-free environment at work.
+Where should employers draw the line on what is reasonable and attempt to enforce a politics-free environment at work.

 A couple interesting things to know is that enforcing a politics-free environment is permissible by the National Labor Relations Act.
 Also, employees don’t have a right to freedom of speech at work, although there are certain rules in place to protect worker’s speech in certain situations, but political debates and discussions in the workplace isn’t one of them.